 Introduction

-The objectives of software product assurance are to provide adequate confidence to the customer and to the supplier that the developed or procured/reused software satisfies its requirements throughout the system lifetime.
-In particular, that the software is developed to perform properly and safely in its operational environment, meeting the quality objectives agreed for the project.
+The objectives of software product assurance are to provide adequate confidence to the customer and to the supplier that the developed or procured/reused software satisfies its requirements throughout the system’s lifetime.
+In particular, that the software is developed to perform properly, securely, and safely in its operational environment, meeting the project’s agreed quality objectives.

 This Standard contributes to these objectives by defining the software product assurance requirements to be met in a particular space project.
-These requirements deal with quality management and framework, life cycle activities and process definition and quality characteristics of products.
+These requirements deal with quality management and framework, life cycle activities, process definition and quality characteristics of products.

 One of the fundamental principles of this Standard is the customersupplier relationship, assumed for all software developments.
 The organizational aspects of this are defined in ECSS-M-ST-10.
-The customer is, in the general case, the procurer of two strongly associated products: the hardware and the software components of a system, subsystem, set, equipment or assembly.
-The concept of the customersupplier relationship is applied recursively, i.e. the customer can himself be a supplier to a higher level in the space system hierarchy.
+In the general case, the customer is the procurer of two strongly associated products: the hardware and the software components of a system, subsystem, set, equipment, or assembly.
+The concept of the customersupplier relationship is applied recursively, i.e. the customer can be a supplier to a higher level in the space system hierarchy.

 The requirements of this Standard are applicable to the supplier, unless otherwise explicitly stated.